 For initial kick-off (to initially start or restart after a half-time interval), robots can be placed anywhere on the touch lines or goal lines on the respective team's own side outside of the goal, facing the opposite touch line or goal line, to autonomously enter the field from there.
-For other kick-off situations robots need to position themselves from the the position they were when the game was stopped.
+For other kick-off situations and for dropped ball robots need to position themselves from the the position they were when the game was stopped.